vvb333007/espshell/README.md

 3. Documentation (a bit outdated here and there):

-    1. English (most up to date) is in "espshell/docs/"
+    1. English (mostly up to date) is in "espshell/docs/"
-    2. Russian (is up to date when I have time) is in "espshell/docs/ru_RU/"
+    2. Russian (outdated) is in "espshell/docs/ru_RU/"

 4. Development: